Michaelmw17/MySQL-Employee-Tracker/README.md

 * You may wish to include a `seed.sql` file to pre-populate your database.
 This will make development of individual features much easier.

 * Focus on getting the basic functionality completed before working on more advanced features.

-* Review the week's activities for a refresher on MySQL.

 * Check out [SQL Bolt](https://sqlbolt.com/) for some extra MySQL help.